Bělá pod Bezdězem: Administrative division

-Villages of Bezdědice, Březinka, Hlínoviště and Vrchbělá are administrative parts of Bělá pod Bezdězem.
 Bezdědice forms an exclave of the municipal territory.

 Etymology

 The town's name is derived from the local stream Bělá and the nearby hill Bezděz.
 The town was first named Nový Bezděz ("New Bezděz"), but soon the name changed to Bělá.

 Geography

 Bělá pod Bezdězem is located about 11 km northwest of Mladá Boleslav and 49 km northeast of Prague.
 It lies in the Jizera Table with an exception of the Bezdědice exclave, which belongs to the Ralsko Uplands.
-The highest point is the hill Lysá hora at 365 m above sea level, the hill of Bezděz included in the town's name lies outside the municipal territory.
-The Bělá Stream springs here and flows through the town.
+The highest point is the hill Lysá hora at 365 m above sea level; the hill of Bezděz included in the town's name lies outside the municipal territory.
+The Bělá Stream originates here and flows through the town.

 History

 Bělá pod Bezdězem was founded in 1304.
 Until 1398 it was a royal town.
 In the 16th and early 17th centuries, it was owned by the Berka of Dubá family.
 After their properties were confiscated after the Battle of White Mountain, Bělá pod Bezdězem was purchased by Albrecht von Wallenstein in 1622.
 After his death in 1634, it was acquired by Count Caretto-Millesimo.
-He sold the town to the Waldstein family in 1678, and they owned it until 1848.
+He sold the town to the Waldstein family in 1678 and they owned it until 1848.